 Autophagy also plays a complex role in cancer, where it may worsen the progression of existing cancer.
 We don’t have enough evidence to support the beneficial effects of autophagy, as most study results are based on animal studies.
 And, the exact impact of autophagy on humans is yet to be explored.

 Autophagy is an excellent way of renewing your body cells to attain optimal health.
 With growing research, it can be considered a great method to treat various diseases in near future.
 We still need to understand how to best encourage autophagy to experience its positive effects.
+There are lots of autophagy fasting chart options available online as well.

 If you want to stimulate autophagy in your daily routine, you should start with fasting and exercise.
 Intermittent fasting can effectively induce autophagy.
 There are various types of intermittent fasting that are safe for most people.
 You can try the most popular 16/8 intermittent fasting 21 day challenge, where you will get a step by step guide, daily tips and also, meal plans.
 With this 21 day challenge keep yourself motivated and experience the change you are looking for.